- Choosing Your Gemstone

 This is just the beginning of what there is to know about how colours were used in the creation of gemstone jewellery in Ancient Egypt.
 If there is anything you would like to add, please do.

-In the meantime, here is the bracelet I created.
+In the meantime, here is the original bracelet and the bracelet I created.
 I'd love to know what you think.

 - Cleansing, Programming & Cleaning Your Crystals & Gemstones